 Our advice when reviewing televisions tends to be, buy a flatscreen and then add a soundbar, but this LG proves one of the exceptions to that rule.
 It produces just the kind of picture we'd hope for and supplements it with excellent sound quality.

 This E9 has more speakers than its 2019 sibling, the also five-star C9 (4.2ch compared with 2.2ch), more amplifier power (60W against 40W) and slightly different positioning (forward-firing vs down-firing).
-The result is a sonic performance unmatched by any soundbar we've tested below £500, and with no extra boxes or cables!
+The result is a sonic performance budget soundbars can't beat, and with no extra boxes or cables to contend with!

 Read the full review: LG OLED55E9PLA